Open this section in incognito mode

 Forms (types) of domestic violence

-This is when you are beaten or pushed, not let out of your home or allowed into it, forced to use alcohol or drugs.
-You are threatened with death or deliberately create a situation that could endanger your health and safety.
-Against your will, you are transferred within one state or abroad with the use of force, threats or deception.
+This is when you are hit or pushed, not let out of your own home or allowed into it, forced to use alcohol or drugs.
+You are threatened with life or deliberately created situations that could pose a threat to your health and safety.
+Against your will, you are moved within the same state or abroad with the use of force, threats or deception.

 Manifestations: